useryxin/CS/README.md

 The "Node" folder is my notes, which records the notes I wrote, including the principle of computer composition, data structure and algorithm, basic knowledge of C language and other markdown type notes, which can be viewed on GitHub.

-The "References" folder is a collection of books I recommend, which can help us improve our knowledge quickly.